Thanatisia/SharedSpace/Docs/Linux/packages/docs/dracut.md

             + '/boot/[output-image-file].img'
 - Optionals
     - With Arguments
+        + --kver <kernel-version> : Explicitly specify the target kernel version; Please check for the linux kernel modules in '/lib/modules' for the available versions
     - Flags
+        + --force : Force the generating of the initramfs image file
         + --hostonly : To generate an initramfs for the running kernel
         + --no-hostonly-cmdline : Disable command line